About the Website and Sheng Player

 The website was shut down on 29 November 2010.
 On 11 August 2015, The Sheng Player website was re-created with a new domain name (www.theshengplayer.net).

-About the sheng player
+About the Sheng Player

 Chris Sheng

-Besides performing, he has coached Chinese orchestras (woodwind section) in Singapore public schools and conducted various music enrichment programmes as well.
-He has also taught saxophone, music theory and Dizi at private music schools.
-In 2014, he was invited to present a seminar on “Chinese free-reed instrument – Sheng” at the first Singapore Woodwind Festival.
+As an educator, Chris has coached the woodwind sections of Chinese orchestras in Singapore public schools and led music enrichment programmes in schools and community clubs.
+In 2014, he was invited to present a seminar on the Sheng at the Singapore Woodwind Festival.